bozerkins/clickhouse-client/README.md

 ## Formats

-There are several formats that clickhouse support.
+There are several formats that Clickhouse support.
 This is used for retrieving and inserting data.
-By default JSON is used.
+Default format is set to JSON.
-When you perform simple select / insert queries data is encoded into JSON and transferred between client and clickhouse.
+When you perform simple select / insert queries data is encoded into JSON and transferred between client and Clickhouse.
 This does not work for Stream / Closure queries/writes.
-When performing any query/write you can change format, by passing a class name as the last parameter.
+When performing any query/write you can change format of communication by passing a class name as the last parameter.

 ```php
 use ClickhouseClient\Client\Format;